-- 60 credit hours in liberal arts courses, including all non-nursing courses that are nursing program degree requirements; or - A conferred associate degree from a regionally accredited institution. - Students must have a cumulative grade point average of 2.8 or better with minimum grade of C for major-related courses for admission to the nursing program. - Post secondary students admitted to the Advanced Standing Track must meet Gen Ed Core requirements and major cognates.
+- 1. 60 credit hours in liberal arts courses, including all non-nursing courses that are nursing program degree requirements - 2.
+A conferred associate degree from a regionally accredited institution. - 3.
+Students must have a cumulative grade point average of 2.8 or better with minimum minimum grade of C for major-related courses for admission to the nursing program.